dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_remove.rst

 Attribute (Multi-Input)
    The name of the attribute to remove.
-   Multiple attribute can be removed at once by connecting multiple :doc:`String Input </modeling/geometry_nodes/input/string>` nodes.
+   Multiple attributes can be removed at once by connecting multiple :doc:`String Input </modeling/geometry_nodes/input/string>` nodes.
    Built-in attributes and attributes that don't exist can't be removed.